TristanRhodes/TR.Templates/templates/Template.DbApi/README.md

 * Unit Tests, Acceptance Tests and Benchmarks with packaged reports.
 * Export swagger defintions.

+## To Use as local template

+From local project root.

+Install: `dotnet new install . --force`

+Create New: `dotnet new Template.DbApi --ProjectName={ProjectName}`

+Uninstall: `dotnet new uninstall .`

 ### To Run
 Run docker-compose project in VS